Ethics of artificial intelligence: Singularity

+Solutions and approaches

+To address ethical challenges in artificial intelligence, developers have introduced various systems designed to ensure responsible AI behavior.
+Examples include Nvidia's Llama Guard, which focuses on improving the safety and alignment of large AI models, and Preamble's customizable guardrail platform.
+These systems aim to address issues such as algorithmic bias, misuse, and vulnerabilities, including prompt injection attacks, by embedding ethical guidelines into the functionality of AI models.

+Prompt injection, a technique by which malicious inputs can cause AI systems to produce unintended or harmful outputs, has been a focus of these developments.
+Some approaches use customizable policies and rules to analyze inputs and outputs, ensuring that potentially problematic interactions are filtered or mitigated.
+Other tools focus on applying structured constraints to inputs, restricting outputs to predefined parameters, or leveraging real-time monitoring mechanisms to identify and address vulnerabilities.
+These efforts reflect a broader trend in ensuring that artificial intelligence systems are designed with safety and ethical considerations at the forefront, particularly as their use becomes increasingly widespread in critical applications.

-Actors in AI ethics
+Institutions in AI policy & ethics

-There are many organisations concerned with AI ethics and policy, public and governmental as well as corporate and societal.
+There are many organizations concerned with AI ethics and policy, public and governmental as well as corporate and societal.

 Amazon, Google, Facebook, IBM, and Microsoft have established a non-profit, The Partnership on AI to Benefit People and Society, to formulate best practices on artificial intelligence technologies, advance the public's understanding, and to serve as a platform about artificial intelligence.
 Apple joined in January 2017.
 The corporate members will make financial and research contributions to the group, while engaging with the scientific community to bring academics onto the board.

 The IEEE put together a Global Initiative on Ethics of Autonomous and Intelligent Systems which has been creating and revising guidelines with the help of public input, and accepts as members many professionals from within and without its organization.
+The IEEE's Ethics of Autonomous Systems initiative aims to address ethical dilemmas related to decision-making and the impact on society while developing guidelines for the development and use of autonomous systems.
+In particular, in domains like artificial intelligence and robotics, the Foundation for Responsible Robotics is dedicated to promoting moral behavior as well as responsible robot design and use, ensuring that robots maintain moral principles and are congruent with human values.

 Traditionally, government has been used by societies to ensure ethics are observed through legislation and policing.
 There are now many efforts by national governments, as well as transnational government and non-government organizations to ensure AI is ethically applied.

+AI ethics work is structured by personal values and professional commitments, and involves constructing contextual meaning through data and algorithms.
+Therefore, AI ethics work needs to be incentivized.